Practicing ArchitectureArchitectural Research

 This $100,000 grant, named for architect Benjamin Henry Latrobe, is awarded biennially by the AIA College of Fellows for research leading to significant advances in the architecture profession.
 The research theme for 2015 is Architectural Resiliency.
-2015 Latrobe Prize applications are due October 1, 2014.
+2015 Latrobe Prize applications were due October 1, 2014.

 The RFP program aims to better understand and document the current research activity in advanced professional education.
 This grant program provides funds for research projects.
 The recipients are selected by a national panel of design professionals and academics.
 The Report on University Research series began in 2004 with the first call to universities from the AIA Board Knowledge Committee to gather, highlight, and distribute reports on research that advances professional knowledge and practice.
 These reports highlight some of the best new research by scholars, practicing architects, and allied professionals collaborating on new basic and applied science.

 Named for the AIA’s first president, Richard Upjohn, these grants provide matching funds of up to $30,000 for applied research projects that advance the value of design and professional practice knowledge.
 The AIA Board Knowledge Committee and the AIA College of Fellows oversee the awarding of these grants.
-The 2013 Call for Submissions is online and the deadline was September 1, 2013.
+The 2015 Call for Submissions is online (PDF) and the deadline is September 1, 2015.